maemo-leste/maemo-leste.github.io/content/maemo-leste-update-december-2020.rst

-Particularly exciting is the fact that ``freemangordon`` has been working on bringing the Hildon address book framework (libraries and user interfaces) to Maemo Lest.
+Particularly exciting is the fact that ``freemangordon`` has been working on bringing the Hildon address book framework (libraries and user interfaces) to Maemo Leste.
 This will allow telepathy and evolution to see and modify the contact lists.

 The work is still not finished, but it's quite close.